 THE BROOK'S CLOWN By Jean Lambert-Wild, Koh Hong Teng, Ler Jiyuan and Marc Goldberg Achates 360/Hardcover/76 pages/ \$44.90/Books Kinokuniya (Ngee Ann City), Achates 360 (1 Irving Place) and The Farm Store (National Design Centre) This unusual, whimsical collaboration between French This unusual, whimsical collaboration between French and Singaporean artists combines photography and comic illustration.
-Hatoff (illustrations are based on photos in which Hatoff (illustrations are based on photos in which Hatoff is played by Goldberg) has organised an important meeting in Singapore for himself and his old friend, Gramblane the Clown (played by Lambert-Wild), but they are distracted by Gramblanc's antics, wandering through a variety of locales such as Haw Par Villa and Teck Ghee Court Market and Food Centre.
+Hatoff (illustrations are based on photos in which Hatoff is played by Goldberg) has organised an important meeting in Singapore for himself and his old friend, Gramblanc the Clown (played by Lambert-Wild), but they are distracted by Gramblanc's antics, wandering through a variety of locales such as Haw Par Villa and Teck Ghee Court Market and Food Centre.
 In conjunction with the Voilah!
-Festival, an exhibition of the artwork from this book will run at the tion of the artwork from this book will run at the National Library Level 9 Promenade until Nov 30.
+Festival, an exhibition of the artwork from this book will run at the National Library Level 9 Promenade until Nov 30.
+National Library Level 9 Promenade until Nov 30.

-CHILDREN'S THE INVISIBLE PEOPLE: UNCLES AT WORK AUNTY GOES HOME THE BUS DRIVER By Ames Chen, illustrated by Jayl Chen Graceworks/Paperback/ 28 pages each/\$10 each/ Books Kinokuniya, Popular, SKS Bookstore, monsterbookery.com and www.graceworks.com.sg/store

-HOME This series of picture books intro-duces children to the "invisible peo-ple" in Singapore society, from bus drivers to foreign workers.
-In Uncles At Work, a child befriends the construction workers who eat lunch at his void deck and witnesses a workplace accident; while in Aunty Goes Home, a girl reflects on her relationship with her family's helper, who is returning to her home country.
+BUS DRIVER CHILDREN'S THE INVISIBLE PEOPLE: UNCLES AT WORK AUNTY GOES HOME THE BUS DRIVER By Ames Chen, illustrated by Jayl Chen Graceworks/Paperback/ 28 pages each/\$10 each/ Books Kinokuniya, Popular, SKS Bookstore, monsterbookery.com and www.graceworks.com.sg/store This series of picture books intro-duces children to the "invisible peo-ple" in Singapore society, from bus drivers to foreign workers.
+In Uncles At Work, a child befriends the construction workers who eat lunch at his void deck and witnesses a workplace accident; while in Aunty Copes Home a girl while in Aunty Goes Home, a girl reflects on her relationship with her family's helper, who is returning to her home country.